viennamos/viennamos-dev/README.md

   VIENNAFVMPATH, VIENNAGRIDPATH, .. etc.
 </pre>

-If you do not have these libraries available, you can tell the build system to automatically download and build the tools from their respective sources:
+If you do not have these libraries available, you can order the build system to automatically download and build the tools from their respective sources:

 <pre>